fossasia/meilix-generator/docs/installation/heroku.md

 Want to contribute?
 Great!

-To setup the open-event-webapp on heroku follow the following steps:
+To setup the meilix-generator on Heroku follow the following steps:

 # Manual Deploy